25 best rooftop bars in New York City

 11 East 31st Street, Nomad

 At both of Arlo Hotels’ New York City locations, the rooftops are a major draw.
-Recently opened A.R.T.
+A.R.T.
 NoMad sits 31 stories in the sky and offers panoramic views of the Empire State Building, signature cocktails, and Middle Eastern-inspired snacks.
-The seasonal space also features the “sky walk,” a glass floor installation that will test your fear of heights.
 Book a spot on Resy.